githubteacher/developers-demo/githubteacher-bio.md

 #### Want to for the rest of my life

-- Engineer
-- Love to Knit/Crochet
+- Knit/Crochet
-- Love love to Garden
+- Garden
-- Love Surfing
+- Surfing
-- Love snorkeling
+- Snorkel/Scuba Dive